Student Responsibility for Completion of Requirements

 - Students transferring to Western with a Washington community college Direct Transfer Agreement Associate Degree.

-- Students transferring to Western from another Washington state public baccalaureate institution whose General University Requirements were complete at the sending institution, provided the sending institute so certifies.
+- Students transferring to Western from another Washington state public baccalaureate institution whose General University Requirements were completed at the sending institution, provided the sending institution so certifies.